 The main reasons why people go to the islands are for the beach or for a diving trip.

-But you can make the most of it in the island and visit the old and historical buildings, the fish market in the centre of the city, see the Arabian gazelles that live on the island, discover the mangroves by boat or sail from one desert island to another.
+But you can make the most of it on the island and visit the old and historical buildings, the fish market in the centre of the city, see the Arabian gazelles that live on the island, discover the mangroves by boat or sail from one desert island to another.

-In the southwestern part of Saudi Arabia -in the Asir region- you can find some of the most impressive mountains in the country, including Al Soudah, the highest peak (3,000 meters), you might even get snow in this part of Saudi Arabia.
+In the southwestern part of Saudi Arabia -in the Asir region- you can find some of the most impressive mountains in the country, including Al Soudah, the highest peak (3,000 meters).
+You might even get snow in this part of Saudi Arabia.